waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Assumption:** The legendary beasts will now be roaming the world.
   - **Alternative Hypothesis:** The event was just a cutscene, and they are not actually catchable yet, or they are in a specific, fixed location.
   - **Test to Falsify:** This is difficult to test directly.
 I must rely on future NPC dialogue or random encounters to confirm or deny their roaming status.

-# Ecruteak Gym Puzzle
-- **Gym Guide Hint:** The trainers in the gym have secrets about Ecruteak.
-Defeating them may reveal the path.
-- **Working Hypothesis (Revised):** Defeating a gym trainer causes the next trainer to appear, revealing the next segment of the invisible path.
-The puzzle is a linear sequence of battles.
-- **Trainer Log:**
-  1. Defeated Sage Ping at (3, 13).
-  2. Defeated Medium Grace at (2, 7).
-  3. Defeated Sage Jeffrey at (3, 7).
-  4. Defeated Medium Martha at (7, 5).